Vaux-le-Vicomte: Use in film, television and popular culture

-The château buildings and grounds have been used in at least 13 productions, a full 70, in fact, according to the owners.
-For example, the property was used as the California home of the main villain Hugo Drax (played by Michael Lonsdale) in the 1979 James Bond film Moonraker.
+The château buildings and grounds have been used in at least 13 productions, or 70, according to the owners.
+For example, the property was used as the California home of the main villain Hugo Drax in the 1979 James Bond film Moonraker.
 It can also be seen in the background in the 1998 film The Man in the Iron Mask.
 In addition, the château appeared in several episodes of The Revolution, which is a documentary television series about the American Revolutionary War that was broadcast by History Channel in 2006.
-Australia's Next Top Model had a fashion shoot at the château for its 7th Cycle (Episode 02), televised in August 2011.
-A confused retelling of the Vaux-le-Vicomte story was given by character Little Carmine Lupertazzi in season 4 of HBOs The Sopranos.
+Australia's Next Top Model had a fashion shoot at the château for its 7th Cycle (episode 2), televised in August 2011.
+A confused retelling of the Vaux-le-Vicomte story was given by character Little Carmine Lupertazzi in season 4 of HBO's The Sopranos.
 More recently, it featured as the Palace of Versailles for BBC/Canal+ production of the TV drama series Versailles.

 The château is one of the settings of Alexandre Dumas' novel The Vicomte of Bragelonne: Ten Years Later.

-The second most expensive wedding was held at the palace in 2004.
-Vanisha Mittal, daughter of British-Indian steel industrialist billionaire Lakshmi Mittal, held her wedding to Amit Bhatia, a British-Indian economist and businessman, at the château following their engagement ceremony at the Palace of Versailles.
+A 30 million pound wedding was held at the château in 2004.
+Vanisha Mittal, daughter of British-Indian steel industrialist billionaire Lakshmi Mittal, married Amit Bhatia, a British-Indian economist and businessman, at the château following their engagement ceremony at the Palace of Versailles.
 Kylie Minogue was paid $330,000 to sing at the wedding and the ceremony was followed by fireworks launched from the Eiffel Tower.
 According to a report in India Today,"over 35 craftsmen were flown in from Mumbai to erect a mandap on a pond in the sprawling gardens of the estate.
 Elephants made of fiberglass, minarets and a huge reception hall done up in pink were also put up.
-A lotus was designed in the pond and petals of all colour and shape scattered over it.
-Craftsmen were jetted in from India and florists from the Netherlands".
+A lotus was designed in the pond and petals of all colour and shape scattered over it."